Sexual health FAQ (frequently asked questions)

 What do I do if I miss a pill?

 If you miss a pill take it as soon as you remember and refer to our missed pills guidelines to see if you need to take emergency contraception.Also use a back-up method, such as condoms, for a week.
+Our guidelines will also tell you what to do if you’ve missed more than one pill or you’ve started your package late.

 I think I might be pregnant!
 How can I find out?